fardeenxbaig/rag-shield/README.md

 ## 🎯 What Does This Do?

 RAG Shield automatically scans every document before it enters your RAG pipeline.
 It detects and blocks malicious content that could manipulate your AI system.
+Fully automated, scalable, ML powered, pre-ingestion security solution for RAG pipelines

 **The Problem:**
 Attackers can hide instructions in documents (called "prompt injection") that trick your AI into doing things it shouldn't.